 In recent years ladies rugby has also been popular.
 There have been weekly training sessions as well as fixtures which has culminated in several players being chosen for county trials.

 We are fortunate to have four squash courts at the school and these are often in use with students training during the week.
 In recent year we have also played several fixtures against local school as well as entering the county competition where we have come runners up for the last two years.

 Table Tennis is very popular in the school as evidenced by the large number of students who engage in extra-curricular opportunities to play at the school.
 We often have students reach the latter stages of the London Schools competition as well as success in the local Bromley competitions.

 We have several Table Tennis areas around the school kindly donated by our PA

 In the Summer term tennis is offered as part of the PE and Games curriculum as well as during lunch-times as an extra-curricular activity.
-We play friendlies against local schools and enter the national competition each season.
+We play friendlies against local schools.

 The standard is high and we have several county players strengthening our teams.